Keeper-Security/keeper-vscode-extension/README.md

 ### Common Issues

+#### Generic Issues (Apply to Both CLI and KSM Modes)

 #### 1. Extension General Issues

-**Problem**: Extension takes time to fetch secrets, shows loading continuously, fails to resolve keeper references, latest records not displaying from keeper vault, manual keeper commander CLI authentication changes, or other unexpected issue.
+**Problem**: Extension takes time to fetch secrets, shows loading continuously, fails to resolve keeper references, latest records not displaying from keeper vault, or other unexpected issues.

 **Solutions**:

 - **Reload Editor Window** (`Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) → **"Developer: Reload Window"**)
-- Ensure Keeper Commander CLI is authenticated with **Persistent login** or **Biometric login**
+- For CLI Mode: Ensure Keeper Commander CLI is authenticated with **Persistent login** or **Biometric login**
+- For KSM Mode: Verify KSM authentication is correct
 - Check internet connection and firewall settings
 - Verify Keeper vault accessibility
 - Clear extension cache if issues persist

+#### 2. Commands Not Available

+**Problem**: Keeper Security extension commands don't appear in Command Palette

+**Solution**:

+- Ensure you have installed correct `Keeper Security` extension.
+- Reload VS Code window if commands still don't appear
+- Check the extension is properly enabled/activated

+#### 3. Extension Not Loading

+**Problem**: Extension fails to activate or shows errors

+**Solutions**:

+- Check VS Code version compatibility (requires `1.99.0` or later)
+- Verify Node.js version (requires 18.0.0 or later)
+- Try reinstalling the extension

+#### 4. Run Securely Command Issues

+**Problem**: Commands don't have access to injected secrets

+**Solutions**:

+- To run commands with secrets injected, use the `Keeper Security: Run Securely` command from the Command Palette.
+- Verify your `.env` file contains valid `keeper://` references
+- Ensure all referenced secrets exist in your vault
+- Ensure other unnecessary terminals are deleted and Check that the latest terminal is created by the extension

+#### 5. Folder Selection Issues

+**Problem**: Cannot select or change vault folders

+**Solutions**:

+- Ensure you have proper permissions to folders in your vault
+- For CLI Mode: Check that Keeper Commander CLI has proper permissions
+- For KSM Mode: Verify that your Secrets Manager application has access to the shared folder(s)
+- Verify folder structure in your vault
+- Try reloading the window.

+#### 6. Mode Type Issue from settings

+**Problem**: Mode not changing from settings

+**Solutions**:

+- After changing mode type from dropdown, perform Reload Editor Window (`Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) → "Developer: Reload Window")

+  OR

+- Try running command `Switch to CLI` or `Switch to KSM` accordingly from command palette to toggle between mode(s)

+---

+#### CLI Mode Specific Issues

-#### 2. Keeper Commander CLI Not Found
+#### 7. Keeper Commander CLI Not Found

 **Problem**: "Keeper Commander CLI is not installed" error